Avery100120/Avery/README.md

-# Avery
-Covid-19 Vaccines are worth the risk
+Covid-19 vaccines are worth the risk